 Research and Analysis on the DPRK Leadership

-The National Defense Commission [NDC] is the DPRK’s highest branch of government and the country’s supreme policymaking organization.
-The NDC directs and guides all military, defense and security-related affairs including policies, planning, acquisition and procurement and personnel.
+The National Defense Commission [NDC] is a defunct supreme policy and power organizations of the DPRK Government.
+From 1998 to 2015 the NDC was the DPRK’s highest branch of government and the country’s supreme policymaking organization.
+The NDC directed and guided all military, defense and security-related affairs including policies, planning, acquisition and procurement and personnel.
 The NDC also provides guidance and direction to seemingly non-military/non-defense-related matters including foreign policy/diplomacy, energy (oil/coal) and the civilian (or 1st) economy [a.k.a. the people’s economy].

-Article 100 of the DPRK Constitution establishes the NDC Chairman as “the supreme leader of the DPRK.”
-Article 103 establishes the NDC Chairman’s powers to:
+Article 100 of the 2009 and 2012 versions of the DPRK Constitution establishes the NDC Chairman as “the supreme leader of the DPRK.”
+Article 103 established the NDC Chairman’s powers to:

 1. Guide overall affairs of the state.

 2. Directly guide the work of the NDC.